taleofping/KlungChana/README.md

 - Open terminal in this folder and type "npm i" command
 - "npm start" to run website in localhost

-*need email and password to loging in
+*need email and password to loging in, Email : ping@gmail.com Password : 1124
-*Email : ping@gmail.com
-*Password : 1124